gradio-app/gradio/guides/04_additional-features/08_file-access.md

 2. It is in the `allowed_paths` parameter of the `Blocks.launch` method.
 3. It is in the current working directory of the python interpreter.
 4. It is in the temp directory obtained by `tempfile.gettempdir()`.
+5. It was specified by the developer before runtime, e.g. cached examples or default values of components.

-Additionally, files in the current working directory whose name starts with a period (`.`) will not be moved to the cache.
-If no criteria are met, the prediction function that created that file will error.
-Gradio performs this check so that arbitrary files on your machine are not moved to the cache.
+Note: files in the current working directory whose name starts with a period (`.`) will not be moved to the cache, since they often contain sensitive information.

+If none of these criteria are met, the prediction function that created that file will raise an exception instead of moving the file to cache.
+Gradio performs this check so that arbitrary files on your machine cannot be accessed.

-If at any time Gradio blocks a file that you would like it to process, add its path to the `allowed_paths` parameter.
+Tip: If at any time Gradio blocks a file that you would like it to process, add its path to the `allowed_paths` parameter.

-Tip: Prefer to read/write files from your prediction function in your application's local directory.
-But if you need to save files elsewhere, make sure that path is in `allowed_paths`.
-For example, if you change the default examples caching directory to be outside the current working directory.

 ## The files Gradio will allow others to access